 This technology has also changed how we homeschool and made it possible for us to research, read, listen, and learn online!
 (If you’re not familiar with online homeschooling, read this.)
 Now how do you succeed in online homeschooling, especially in the internet-world where distractions are rabbit-holes of discovery?
 I know – it’s more fun to look at your Instagram feed than math assignments.
 But, learning is important, no?

-Here’s how to succeed in online homeschooling and stay on track!
+Here’s how to succeed in online homeschooling!

 Know thy learning style.
 Whether you’re auditory, visual, or kinesthetic, your learning style impacts the way you study and learn the material.
 Auditory?
 Listen to a lecture and take notes.
 Visual?
 Create a graphic organizer on the Civil War.
 Kinesthetic?
 Make a diorama of the solar system.
 Your personalized study habits will pay off when that beautiful “A” stares at you from your quiz results.